Fe4528/STI-eLMS-session-saver/README.md

 You should see the extension ready to use.

 # Usage
-Before obtaining the ability to auto log-in, you must login to your STI eLMS account.
+Before obtaining the ability to auto log-in, you must login to your STI eLMS account first.
 In your eLMS home page, open the extension by clicking the jigsaw icon at the top right of your screen.

 ![jigsaw img](https://ironworks.neocities.org/assets/elms-usage1.png)